 Seeking a sustainable "right size" for the Albemarle-Charlottesville community.

 Spaceship Earth Book Club.
-The next meeting of our economics book club will start at 5 p.m.
-Wednesday January 30 at the Shenandoah Joe Coffee Bar, 2214 Ivy Road, Charlottesville.
-The date and time are do be determined.
+Due to cold weather predicted this evening (Jan.
+30), this evening’s scheduled meeting of the Spaceship Earth book club has been cancelled.
+The next meeting of the economics book club is tentatively rescheduled to 5 p.m.
+Wednesday February 6 at the Shenandoah Joe Coffee Bar, 2214 Ivy Road, Charlottesville.
 We will discuss The New Worlds of Thomas Robert Malthus: Rereading the Principle of Population by Alison Bashford and Joyce Chaplin.
-For more information contact Wren Olivier (firstname.lastname@example.org).
+For more information contact Wren Olivier (email@example.com).